fpjohnston/TECO-64/doc/basics.md

 It is not always necessary to specify an input file.
-If you want to create a file without using any previously edited text as input, you may type commands to insert the necessary text directly into the text buffer from the keyboard and, at the end of each page, write the contents of the buffer onto an output file.
+If you want to create a file without using any previously edited text as input, you may type commands to insert the necessary text directly into the edit buffer from the keyboard and, at the end of each page, write the contents of the buffer onto an output file.
 Since all input is supplied from the keyboard, no input file is necessary.